step-security-bot/MarcAntoineRaymond_GomenHashai/README.md

   mutationRegistry: ""
   # -- Enforce image pull policy for all containers
   mutationPullPolicy: ""
-  # -- Additional image pull secrets to add to all pods (secret must exist in all managed namespaces)
+  # -- Additional image pull secrets to add to all pods
   mutationImagePullSecrets: []
   # -- Configuration of the process that handles existing pods on init
   existingPods: